wasedatime/waseda-syllabus-scraper/README.md

 ### Start aggregating

-Type the following command inside your terminal to start using mongo shell and load the aggregation script.
+Type the following command inside your terminal to use mongo shell to load the aggregation script.

 ```
-mongo
+mongo localhost:27017/syllabus /path/to/aggregate.js
-load("/path/to/aggregation/script.js")
 ```

 It should return `true` if the aggregation is successful.